 Traidcraft Big Brew

-Please support Fairtrade in Fairtrade Fortnight, and throughout the year.
+Please support Fairtrade in Fairtrade Fortnight every year, and throughout the year.
 More details are available from Ken Pattison, 0117 968 1485.